 One such play, the Oberammergau Passion Play was first performed in 1634 as an offering to stop the plague, and as insurance, is still performed every decade to this very day.
 The next one is in 2020, if you want to book tickets now.

-As the exhibition moves forward in time, it shows how plays were often performed in open spaces, usually a travelling stage errected in market towns for impromptu performances.
+As the exhibition moves forward in time, it shows how plays were often performed in open spaces, usually a travelling stage erected in market towns for impromptu performances.

-The display is rich in colourful paintings of the era, but also detailed drawings of the era age of the dedicated theater buildings.
+The display is rich in colourful paintings of the era, but also detailed drawings of the era age of the dedicated theatre buildings.

 The era of paying for plays had begun.